oneapi-src/oneDPL/rfcs/proposed/passed_directly_API/README.md

 function.

 ### Require specifically named typedef / using in user's type
-We could simply make official our requirements for user's types to include a typedef or using statment to define if the type is passed directly like `using is_passed_directly = std::true_type;`, where the absence of this would be equivalent to a `std::false_type`.
+We could simply make official our requirements for user's types to include a typedef or using statement to define if the type is passed directly like `using is_passed_directly = std::true_type;`, where the absence of this would be equivalent to a `std::false_type`.